GoogleChrome/web.dev/src/site/content/en/fast/compress-images/index.md

 One simple strategy is to reduce the "bit-depth" of the image from 8 bits per channel to a smaller color palette:
 8 bits per channel gives us 256 values per channel and 16,777,216 (256 ^ 3) colors in total.
-What if we reduced the palette to 256 colors?
+What if you reduce the palette to 256 colors?
-Then we would only need 8 bits in total for the RGB channels and immediately save two bytes per pixel &mdash;that's 50% compression savings over our original 4 bytes per pixel format!
+Then you would only need 8 bits in total for the RGB channels and immediately save two bytes per pixel&mdash;that's 50% compression savings over the original 4 bytes per pixel format!

 <figure class="w-figure">